-For arrangements which include customer acceptance criteria, no revenue is recognized prior to acceptance.
+For arrangements which include end-customer acceptance criteria, no revenue is recognized prior to acceptance.
 We recognize product revenue on sales to distributors that have no general right of return and end-customers upon shipment, once all other revenue recognition criteria have been met.
 We also make sales through distributors under agreements that allow for rights of returns that we estimate and reduce revenue for under our sales returns and allowances.
-We recognize product revenue on sales made through such distributors upon sale by the distributor to the end-customer, at which time the rights of return lapse.
+We recognize product revenue on sales made through such distributors upon sale by the distributor to the customer.
 Substantially all of our products have been sold in combination with services, which consist of subscriptions and/or support.
 Subscription services provide access to our antivirus, intrusion prevention, web filtering, and anti-spam functionality.
 Support services include rights to unspecified software upgrades, maintenance releases and patches, telephone and Internet access to technical support personnel, and hardware support.